Christine Silberhorn: Research

 Silberhorn's research is dedicated to novel optical technologies based on quantum optics, and light-based quantum systems for use in quantum communication and quantum information processing.

 She has contributed to the development of engineered quantum light sources using integrated optics and ultrafast pulsed lasers, the implementation of multichannel quantum networks for photon counting and quantum simulations, and the realization of quantum communication systems with bright light.

 Silberhorn is best known for her role in leading a research project which developed photon translators for use in quantum computing and quantum communication.
 In 2016, the team that she ran jointly with professor Thomas Zentgraf was awarded the largest European Research Council grant for their research.
 In 2019, Silberhorn's team demonstrated the Hong-Ou-Mandel experiment on a single integrated photonic chip by creating, bunching and detecting two individual photons and integrating components of quantum photonics on a single chip.

 Awards

-Silberhorn's research on the quantum properties of light and the development of quantum devices has received worldwide recognition and numerous awards, including the Herta Sponer Prize of the German Physical Society and the Medal of the Werner von Siemens Ring Foundation in 2007, the Heinz Maier-Leibnitz-Preis in 2008 and the Gottfried Wilhelm Leibniz-Prize in 2011.
+Silberhorn's research on the quantum properties of light and the development of quantum devices has received worldwide recognition and numerous awards, including the Hertha Sponer Prize of the German Physical Society and the Medal of the Werner von Siemens Ring Foundation in 2007, the Heinz Maier-Leibnitz-Preis in 2008 and the Gottfried Wilhelm Leibniz-Prize in 2011.
 For the latter, she was the youngest scientist to receive this award.
 In 2019, Silberhorn was named a Fellow of The Optical Society.

 She has been a member of Leopoldina, the national academy of Germany, since 2012.